 You should try and find someone reliable who has the time and can take care of your garden while you are away.
 Ideally this would be another gardener as fanatic as you.
 However that has it’s downside too as that gardener may be busy with their own garden.
 In any case reliability and knowing how to take care of your garden is the most important.

 Ask family, friends, neighbours or colleagues at work.
 You may want to be careful about asking complete strangers including those you find online on sites such as Craigslist – after all you will be telling them that you will be away and leaving an empty house.

 You may want to pay them for their time and work, although if they are a family member, friend or good neighbour they may not accept your money.
 In that case make sure that you purchase a nice souvenir or gift from the place you travel to.
-Up to you how much to spend but please don’t pick some cheap trinket that obviously didn’t cost much.
+It’s up to you how much to spend, but please don’t pick up some cheap trinket that obviously didn’t cost much.

 This is the most important task you will need to have done while your are away.
 If your plants do not get adequate water either through natural rainfall or supplemental watering, they will likely die.